-Who pays for the proxy solicitation related to the annual meeting?
+Who conducts and pays for the proxy solicitation related to the Annual Meeting?

-The proxies being solicited hereby are being solicited by Quanta.
-The costs of soliciting proxies hereby, which may include the cost of preparing, printing and mailing the proxy materials, will be borne by Quanta.
+The proxies being solicited hereby are being solicited by Quanta on behalf of the Board.
+Quanta has engaged Okapi Partners LLC as the proxy solicitor for the Annual Meeting for an approximate fee of \$10,000, plus expenses.
+These and other costs of soliciting proxies hereby, which may include the cost of preparing, printing and mailing the proxy materials, will be borne by Quanta.
 Our officers, directors and employees may, but without compensation other than their regular compensation, solicit proxies by further mailing or personal conversations, or by telephone, facsimile, postings on our website or other electronic means.
-We will also request banks, brokers and other custodians, nominees and fiduciaries to forward proxy materials to bene ficial owners of our Common Stock and obtain their voting instructions.
+We will also request banks, brokers and other custodians, nominees and fiduciaries to forward proxy materials to beneficial owners of our Common Stock and obtain their voting instructions.
 We will, upon request, reimburse brokerage firms and others for their reasonable expenses in forwarding solicitation materials to beneficial owners of our Common Stock.
-Quanta has not engaged an outside proxy solicitor for the annual meeting.